bakame-php/aide/src/Enum/README.md

 }
 ```

-### Converting the Enum into a Javascript structure
+### Converting the Enum into a JavaScript structure

-The `JavascriptConverter` enables converting your PHP Enum into an equivalent structure in Javascript.
+The `JavaScriptConverter` enables converting your PHP Enum into an equivalent structure in Javascript.
 This is the mechanism used to implement the `Info::toJavaScript` method.
 You can still override
 the method and return a more fine-tuned representation that suite your constraints better.